mini-militant/calc-app/README.md

-Node Version - 12.14.1
+Node Version - 12.14.1<br/>
 npm version - 6.13.7

 ## To run this project

-npm install - it will install all the necessary dependencies npm start
+npm install - it will install all the necessary dependencies<br/>
+npm version - 6.13.7
+npm start

 ## Available Scripts